-Antony Jacob, Chief Executive Officer, Apollo Munich Health Insurance Company Ltd
+Antony Jacob, CEO, Apollo Munich Health Insurance Company Ltd

 Creating products and services that meet people’s needs are at the core of businesses, big and small.
 Determining latent needs and finding solutions to meet them is what successful companies do.
 Today, customer expectations are changing rapidly and are moving towards more personalization.
 It is thus important for service providers in every industry segment to track customer movement and buying patterns to create service value.
 The telecommunications industry has created a perfect example of tracking its customers’ movement by sending an alert the moment one changes states, along with certain offers applicable on roaming charges etc. The retail environment has made great advancing strides in its outreach that today people receive specific offer messages on their mobile phones with in-store offers, when they walk through that same store.